trinker/trinker.github.com/reports/slides/reports/PRESENTATION/Test.md

 # Purpose
-reports is a package that assists in writing apa6 style reports and presentations.
+reports (Rinker, 2013) is a package that assists in writing flexible reports and presentations.
 The package is designed to be used with RStudio, MikTex/Tex Live, knitr and Pandoc.